Human-Centered AI and the Control Bargain

 Governance as Interface

 NIST's AI Risk Management Framework treats AI risk as a lifecycle matter across design, development, use, and evaluation.
-OECD's AI Principles emphasize human-centered values, transparency, robustness, safety, and accountability.
+OECD's AI Principles, adopted in 2019 and updated in May 2024, emphasize trustworthy AI that respects human rights and democratic values, including transparency, robustness, safety, and accountability.
 Shneiderman's book gives those policy words an interface-level discipline: if people cannot inspect, understand, contest, or correct a system in use, the governance claim is not yet real.

 This makes Human-Centered AI valuable beside the site's more adversarial books.
 It does not begin from suspicion alone.
 It begins from a builder's question: what would better AI systems look like if designers took human capability seriously?
 The answer is not less technology.
 It is more disciplined technology, with responsibility attached to the design choices that shape action.